pcapriotti/optparse-applicative/README.md

 ```

 and now it's just a matter of using `Applicative`'s apply operator `(<*>)`
-to combine the two previously defined parsers:
+to combine the two previously defined parsers

 ```haskell
 opts :: Parser Options